 Lastly, the article assumes that it could be the sound of another country’s submarines that secretly patrol the area.
 This submarine has advanced technology that makes it undetectable by the Russian submarines.
 However, the lecture disagrees with this assumption and further interprets that, submarines can’t move around so quickly as the movement of the sound that is heard.
 Subsequently, the assumption made by the article is not accurate.

-- Do you agree or disagree with the following statement Teacher were more appreciated and valued by society in the past than they were nowadays Use specific reasons and examples to support your answer 76
+- Do you agree or disagree with the following statement Leadership comes naturally one cannot learn to be a leader Use specific reasons and examples to support your answer 70

 Transition Words or Phrases used: